Spanish period of Belize: Geography

 At the start of the Spanish period, Belize, then part of the central and southern Maya Lowlands, is thought to have been split into at least two cultures (Yucatecan, Cholan) and four polities (Chetumal, Dzuluinicob, Mopan, Manche Chol).
-(Note: Becquey; Graham; Jones.
+(Note: Becquey 2012; Graham 2011; Jones 1989.
 With possibly a number of unorganised settlements, eg in cayes and western Orange Walk.
-Political geography of Belize prior to conquest 'still not known with certainty' though Graham.
-Furthermore, polities may have been primarily organised as interpersonal networks, rather than 'a delimited space or place' Graham.)
+Political geography of Belize prior to conquest 'still not known with certainty' though Graham 2011.
+Furthermore, polities may have been primarily organised as interpersonal networks, rather than 'a delimited space or place' Graham 2011.)

 Upon Spanish conquest, said polities came 'theoretically' under Yucatán's (and therefore New Spain's) jurisdiction.
 Practically, however, the lower polities were further claimed by Verapaz (and therefore Guatemala), resulting in a grey zone of 'two poorly delimited colonial jurisdictions' that persisted into the Precolonial period.
+(Note: Masne 2011; Graham 2011.
+Lower Toledo possibly claimed by a Guatemalan province other than Verapaz, at least since 1570 Graham 2011.
+Notably, Yucatan and Guatemala contested the conquest of Peten (including Manche Chol territory) in the 1680s–1690s, with the latter winning secular and the former ecclesiastical jurisdiction in the end Aliphat 2013.)